LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 file organization.

-3.5.1 Each source file **must** have an associated header file with a matching name, such as "Foo.hxx" for the source file Foo.cxx".
+3.5.1 Each source file **must** have an associated header file with a matching name, such as "Foo.hpp" for the source file Foo.cpp".

       **Exceptions:** Test files may not require headers.